-39 facilities and cul-de-sac drop-off loop provide a creative solution for managing users bringing kayaks to

-- the project area given the very limited parking.
-NPS and future facility operators within the study area 40 - should clearly communicate the advantages and intended use patterns of the temporary storage facilities 41 42 - via posted signs, website information, and information provided at the docks and facility venues.
-It will - 43 be important to oversee the use of the short-term storage kavak storage lockers to ensure there is - 44 sufficient turnover for new users throughout operating hours.

-1 Because of the decrease in parking within the project area, NPS and future operators of facilities

-2 developed in the project area should coordinate with area parking garages to ensure there is sufficient

-3 off-street parking available nearby on weekends and other times as needed to meet user demand for the

-4 proposed facilities.
-These open and available parking facilities should be clearly communicated to the

-5 public in multiple ways to prevent users from circling the area to find parking.
-It is also recommended

-6 that NPS work with DDOT to enforce on-street parking restrictions and authorized vehicles only in

-7 designated areas, as well as monitor and redirect vehicles overextending reasonable use of the cul-de-sac.
+- 13 facilities and cul-de-sac drop-off loop provide a creative solution for managing users bringing kayaks to - 14 the project area given the very limited parking.
+It is recommended that NPS and future facility operators - 15 within the study area clearly communicate the advantages and intended use patterns of the temporary - 16 storage facilities via posted signs, website information, and information provided at the docks and facility - venues.
+It is also recommended that both NPS and future facility operators oversee the use of the short- - 18 term kayak storage lockers to ensure there is sufficient turnover for new users throughout operating hours. - 19 Because of the decrease in parking within the project area, it is recommended that NPS and future - 20 operators of facilities developed in the project area coordinate with area parking garages to ensure there is - 21 sufficient off-street parking available nearby on weekends and other times as needed to meet user demand - for the proposed facilities.
+These open and available parking facilities should be clearly communicated to - the public in multiple ways to prevent users from circling the area to find parking.
+It is also recommended that NPS work with DDOT to enforce on-street parking restrictions and authorized vehicles only in - 24 that NPS work with DDOT to enforce on-street parking restrictions and authorized venicles only in 25 designated areas, as well as monitor and redirect vehicles overextending reasonable use of the cul-de-sac. - 25 designated areas, as well as monitor and redirect venicles overextending reasonable use of the cur-de-sac.
+26 No specific parking mitigations are proposed. - 26 No specific parking mitigations are proposed.

-8 6.6 Traffic
+27 6.6 Traffic